chef/automate/components/docs-chef-io/content/automate/ha_config.md

 ```

 ### How to patch max shards per node for opensearch
-To configure OpenSearch max shard per node, create a TOML file that contains the partial configuration below. change max_shards_per_node as needed, and then run [command]({{< relref "ha_config/#patch-configuration-for-opensearch-cluster" >}}) to apply change.
+To configure OpenSearch max shard per node, create a TOML file that contains the partial configuration below.
+Change max_shards_per_node as needed, and then run [command]({{< relref "ha_config/#patch-configuration-for-opensearch-cluster" >}}) to apply change.

 ```toml
 [cluster]